• Skip to primary navigation

 Honestly, I've baked more loaves of banana bread than I could possibly ever count.
 And not exactly by choice...(but do try my Healthy Banana Nut Bread Recipe).

 But be forewarned!
 There are a few steps that you absolutely cannot skip.
-Otherwise you’ll end up with brown, freezer burnt bananas that will also end up in the trash (bummer!).
+Otherwise, you'll end up with brown, freezer burnt bananas that will also end up in the trash (bummer!).

 I'll teach you how to best prepare your leftover bananas and the exact methods to freeze them, perfectly, for your smoothies!

 Why?
 Because bananas are worth it.
 Not only are they super filling, but they have tons of nutritional benefits.
+They're an excellent potassium source!

 Let's hear it for the banana!